HaoZeke/hbtuMun18/README.md

 Additionally, the images of people are **not open source**.

-Content is licenced under The Artistic License 2.0.
+Content is licensed under The Artistic License 2.0.